Little People (toys): Body style variations

-The original Little People went through six major styles of body (base) configurations, and even within each major classification there may be one or more minor style variations.
+The original Little People went through six major styles of body (base) configurations, and even within each major classification, there may be one or more minor style variations.
 By 1961, the figures were produced with wood; plastic was used for their vehicles and buildings.
-A few years later, the typical smiley face of the traditional Little People introduced in a "straight-body" format.
-All of the people had a basic cylinder body with the female figures only identifiable by the addition of slanted, oval eyes and eyelashes.
-By 1965, the Little People consisted of a small cylindrical base and a wider cylinder shape for boys and men and a conical upper shape for the girls.
-Adult women had a kind of hourglass-shaped upper body.
+A few years later, the typical smiling face of the traditional Little People introduced in a "straight-body" format.
+All of the figures had a basic cylinder body with the female figures only identifiable by the addition of slanted, oval eyes and eyelashes.
+By 1965, the Little People figures consisted of a small cylindrical base and a wider cylinder shape for boys and men and a conical upper shape for the girls.
+Adult women had an hourglass-shaped upper body.
 The bottom portions of the bodies were indented slightly (allowing for placement in the corresponding holes in other furniture, cars and other vehicles, in which the figures were able to "sit").

 Little People playsets

 In 1968, Fisher-Price introduced the first Little People playset, the famous Play Family Barn with barn doors that made a "moo" sound when opened.
 Also at this time, the figures were made with plastic bodies instead of wood.
 The Play Family dollhouse was introduced in 1969, with other playsets to follow, including a firehouse, an airport and a service station.
 Eventually, the toys encompassed a wide range of playsets, furniture packs, and accessory packs.

-In the mid-1970s, Fisher-Price produced the Sesame Street town, with different Sesame Street stores, a bridge with stop lights and Sesame Street characters such as Bert, Ernie, and the first Little People toys modeled after non-celebrities: Loretta Long (Susan), Roscoe Orman (Gordon), and Will Lee (Mr. Hooper).
+In the mid-1970s, Fisher-Price produced the Sesame Street town, with different Sesame Street stores, a bridge with stop lights and Little People versions of Sesame Street characters, such as Bert, Ernie, and the show's actors Loretta Long (Susan), Roscoe Orman (Gordon), and Will Lee (Mr. Hooper).
 Soon after, the Little People Discovery Airport, a hospital, and a school would also be released.
 Little People characters had by then been also produced with plastic products exclusively.

+In 1988, Marvel Productions made an animated series of six Little People videos such as Favorite Songs, 3 Favorite Stories, A Visit to the Farm, Fun With Words, Jokes, Riddles and Rhymes, and Christmas Fun, which were released by New World Video, which the deal was signed in August 1987.
+This video series centered around two children named Timmy and Penny and their Baby Sister, their parents, and their dog Lucky.

-During the late 2010s, a line of celebrity Little People was launched with playsets including Kiss Little People and The Beatles "Yellow Submarine" Little People.
+In 2019, a line of celebrity Little People was launched with playsets including Kiss Little People and The Beatles "Yellow Submarine" Little People.